 A quick note:

-In his book, Conspicuous California Plants, he recommends the following native plants as offering the “highest landscape values in our average city yards of restricted areas, heavy souls, poor drainage, and promiscuous waterings:”
+In his book, Conspicuous California Plants, Cornell recommends the following native plants as offering the “highest landscape values in our average city yards of restricted areas, heavy souls, poor drainage, and promiscuous waterings:”

 Toyon (Heteromeles arbutifolia), the plant for which Hollywood is named.